 In Pennsylvania, employers are not required to provide employees with vacation benefits, either paid or unpaid.
 PA Dept. of Labor: Wage and Hour FAQs.
 If an employer chooses to provide such benefits, it must comply with the terms of its established policy or employment contract.
-PA Dept. of Labor: Wage and Hour FAQs, Pennsylvania Stat.
-43:260.2a.
+PA Dept. of Labor: Wage and Hour FAQs, PA Statute 43:260.2a.

 An employer must pay an employee for accrued vacation upon separation from employment if its policy or contract provides for such payment.
-Pennsylvania Stat.
-43:260.2a.
+PA Statute 43:260.2a.

 Neither Pennsylvania’s Legislature nor its courts have given any significant guidance regarding other potential vacation policy issues.
 They are silent regarding whether an employer may: